cloudify-cosmo/docs.getcloudify.org/content/cli/local.md

                         How many times should a task be retried in case of failure
 *  `-p, --blueprint-path=BLUEPRINT_PATH` -
-                        The path to the application'sblueprint file. (default: blueprint.yaml)
+                        The path to the application's blueprint file. (default: blueprint.yaml)
 *  `-i, --inputs=INPUTS` -
                         Inputs for the deployment (Can be provided as wildcard